top of page

 • October 2025 - February 2026 | Canonically mandated consent period

-• April 18, 2026 | Consecration of the 6th Bishop of Bishop of the Episcopal Diocese of San Joaquin by Presiding Bishop Sean Rowe
+• April 18, 2026 | Consecration The Rev. Dr. Greg Kimura as the 6th Bishop of the Episcopal Diocese of San Joaquin by Presiding Bishop Sean Rowe

 Almighty God, giver of every good gift: Look graciously on your Church, and so guide the minds of those who shall choose a bishop for this Diocese, that we may receive a faithful pastor, who will care for your people and equip us for our ministries; through Jesus Christ our Lord.
 Amen. - BCP pg.
 818